-- Allow up to 40% of the area of the square to be set aside for private least for open air cafes and the like, to the benefit of the owners, if the area of the square is less than 600m2. - 12 Allow up to 60% of the area of the square to be set aside for private lease for open air cafes and the like, to the benefit of the owners, if the area of the square is greater than 600m2. - 13 Reduced on-site parking requirements. - 14 Discounted Section 94 Contributions.
+Allow up to 60% of the area of the cafes and the like to the description of the square to be set aside for private least for cafes and the like, to the benefit of the owners, if the area of the cafes and the like to the square to be set aside for private least for cafes and the like, to the benefit of the owners, if the area of the cafes and the like to the cafes and the cafes and the cafes and the cafes are cafes and the cafes and the cafes and the cafes are cafes and the

+- than 600m2.

+- 13 Reduced on-site parking requirements.

+- 14 Discounted Section 94 Contributions.